shadabakhtar97/Github/README.md

  These are fine-grained, repository-scoped tokens suitable for personal API use and for using Git over HTTPS.

-**Personal access tokens (classic)** okens you have generated that can be used to access the GitHub API.
+**Personal access tokens (classic)**
+ Tokens you have generated that can be used to access the GitHub API.

  ### --------------------------------------------------------------------------------------------------------------------------